Frequently Asked Questions About Our Summer Camp in New Hampshire

 The Kenwood & Evergreen staff is our greatest source of pride, and is a major factor in our continued success.
 We have a staff made up of mature, responsible, fun-loving adults who truly care about the campers they work and play with.

 The vast majority of our bunk counselors started with us as campers and grew up in the K&E community.
 We helped raise them, and they know our Camp’s traditions and philosophy inside and out.
 It also means that they are easily able to transfer the Camps’ core values to our campers.
 Our bunk counselors are college-aged or older, and most of our specialty staff have completed college and are professional educators engaged in child-centered work outside of Camp.
 Over 80 percent of our staff return year after year.

 Do you have any other questions about Camps Kenwood and Evergreen?
-If so, please click on the link below and Director Jason Sebell will call you immediately!
+If so, please click on the link below to contact the Camp Office!

 We have different levels of competitive play to match whatever level of interest you have in team and individual sports.
 Everyone will make at least one team, and no one makes every team.